werx/messages/README.md

 ```
 ## Sessions

+By storing messages in session, they can persist across multiple page loads until you either display or delete them.

-By default, this library will create a new instance of the Symfony Native Session Storage object for storage of messages.
+By default, this library will create a new instance of the [Symfony Native Session Storage](http://api.symfony.com/2.6/Symfony/Component/HttpFoundation/Session/Storage/NativeSessionStorage.html) object for storage of messages.
 If you already have an instance of a Symfony Session Interface, you can pass that to `Messages::getInstance()`.

 ```php
 // Create a new session object.